A COLLECTOR’S OPINION: PATEK PHILIPPE PERPETUAL CALENDAR REF. 3940

-At Collectability, we take great pride in our scholarship of all things Patek Philippe and nothing gives us more pleasure than to learn new insights from others.
+At Collectability, we take great pride in our scholarship of all things Patek Philippe and nothing gives us more pleasure than to learn the views and insights from others in the watch community.
 In this in-depth study of the iconic ref.
-3940, our Italian friend Federico Muggia, @fedoclock, dives deep into the differences between each production series.
-We welcome Federico and hope you enjoy the read as much as we do.
+3940, our Italian friend Federico Muggia, @fedoclock, dives deep into the world of the reference 3940 and shares his views of the differences within the series.
+This article is the work and opinion of Federico Muggia and we very much respect the time and scholarship that he put into this article.

 The alluring charm of the caliber 240 long ago grabbed a hold of my imagination and led me inevitably into the wonderful world of the ref.
 3940.
 I could only surrender.
 Thus, began a personal journey through the available literature.
 I wanted both to learn and to contribute.